calvinmclean/automated-garden/docs/sensors_only_example.md

 ## Configurations
 Only the `garden-controller` config is shown here because this is intended to be in addition to an existing Garden setup and won't require any additional changes to the `garden-app` setup.

+Notice that in this example, `GPIO_NUM_MAX` is used as the moisture sensor pin on a few of the Plants.
+This instructs the controller to skip moisture measuring for these Plants so you can have one controller per sensor without losing the correct `plant_position` in the data.
 <!-- tabs:start -->
 #### **`garden-controller/config.h`**
 ```c